FightingFalcon/Sarla-Math/README.md

 * Scoring System: Players earn points based on the speed and accuracy of their answers.

 **Installation Instructions**

-There are two ways to install and run the game:

-* Unity Package Import:
-  * Download the Unity package.
+* Download the project repository.
-  * Import the package into your Unity project.
+* Open the project in Unity as is.